Luc6i/Roblox-Anti-AFK/README.md

 This is totally the ONLY WORKING background-multitasking friendly python code.
 Leave it on background and do whatever you want.
 Will Jump Every 14 Minutes.

+REQUIREMENTS:
-# pip install pygetwindow pydirectinput
+# pip install pygetwindow pydirectinput pyautogui